Efesto/TIL/vault/cooking.recipes.bechamel.md

 - Butter
 - Milk

-Flour and milk must be the same quantities
+Flour and butter must be in the same quantity

 ### Preparation
 - Melt the butter in a pot